ENGBMT 75313

 Topics

-A list of relevant topics to select and focus the literature research on will be provided on moodle at the beginning of the semester.
-A topic has to be picked in the first week.
+A list of relevant topics will be provided on moodle at the beginning of the semester.
+A topic is picked in the first week and the student will elaborate a literature research on this focus topic.

 Sample topics